MA-RAG: Multi-Agent Retrieval-Augmented Generation via Collaborative Chain-of-Thought Reasoning

-\textbf{Impact of LLMs} To assess the effect of model size on different agents in our multi-agent system, we conduct an ablation study where each agent is individually replaced with a smaller 8B model, while keeping the others as LLaMA3-70B.
-This setup allows us to isolate the impact of LLM capacity across agents on two multi-hop datasets: HotpotQA and 2WikimQA.
-The numerical results are shown in Table~\ref{tab:ab2}.
-We observe that replacing the QA agent consistently leads to the largest performance degradation, with a particularly noticeable drop on 2WikimQA.
-This suggests that high-capacity models are crucial for final answer generation, especially when reasoning across multiple documents.
-Substituting either the planner or extractor agent also results in clear performance declines.
-In the case of the extractor, this highlights the difficulty of identifying relevant evidence in complex retrieval settings and suggests that larger models are more effective at filtering pertinent information.
-Meanwhile, the planner’s role in generating effective reasoning plans is also sensitive to model capacity, especially in multi-hop scenarios.
-In contrast, reducing the size of the step definer agent leads to only marginal performance changes, indicating that its structured role may be less reliant on high-capacity models.
+\textbf{Impact of LLMs.} To assess the effect of model size on different agents in our multi-agent system, we conduct an ablation study where each agent is individually replaced with an LLaMA3-8B model while keeping the others as LLaMA3-70B.
+This isolates the impact of LLM capacity across agents on two multi-hop datasets: HotpotQA and 2WikimQA (Table~\ref{tab:ab2}).
+Replacing the QA agent consistently causes the largest performance drop, especially on 2WikimQA, suggesting that high-capacity models are crucial for final answer generation.
+Substituting the Planner or Extractor also leads to clear declines, with the Extractor highlighting the challenge of identifying relevant evidence in complex retrieval.
+The Planner’s ability to generate effective reasoning plans is similarly sensitive to model capacity.
+In contrast, reducing the Step Definer has only marginal impact, indicating its structured role is less dependent on large models.